 IAIM provides customized wealth management solutions for its Clients, through continuous personal Client contact and interaction while providing discretionary and non-discretionary investment management and related advisory services.
 IAIM works with each Client to identify their investment goals and objectives as well as risk tolerance and financial situation in order to create an investment strategy.
-IAIM will implement the investment strategy with its internal management and/or the use of affiliated and unaffiliated money managers or investment platforms (as described below).
+IAIM will implement the investment strategy with its internal management and/or the use of money managers or investment platforms (as described below).

 IAIM's services are provided through independent IARs.
 This structure means that IARs are free to implement investment strategies and plans on their own accord.
 This structure is distinguished from some other registered investment advisors that mandate the Clients invest only in company-sponsored investment programs.
 IAIM believes strongly in the flexibility it provides to its independent IARs.
-To the extent that independent IARs employ IAIM-sponsored investment programs in Client accounts, it is because the independent IAR deems the investment program to be suitable for the Client and not because of any requirement to do so from IAIM.

 IAIM provides investment advisory services and portfolio management services.
-It does not provide securities custodial services.
-At no time will IAIM accept or maintain custody of a Client's funds or securities, except for authorized deduction of IAIM's fees or as a result of a Client's implementation of a standing letter of authorization.
+It does not provide securities custodial services, though it is deemed to have custody of client assets due to its affiliated entity ETCB acting as qualified custodian (hereinafter referred to as "Custodian").
+At no time will IAIM accept or maintain custody of a Client's funds or securities, except for the authorized deduction of IAIM's fees or as a result of a Client's implementation of a standing letter of authorization.
 All Client assets will be managed within their designated account(s) at the Custodian, pursuant to the IAIM investment advisory agreement.
+A "qualified custodian" is a financial institution that holds and safeguards assets on behalf of investors.
+A qualified custodian either maintains client funds and securities in a separate account for each client under that client's name, or in accounts that contain only client funds and securities under the name of the investment adviser as agent or trustee for the clients.
+In order to be considered a "qualified custodian" the institution must meet certain regulatory requirements.
 Please see Item 12 - Brokerage Practices.

-It is important to note that none of the advisory services described herein are intended as, or meant to be a substitute for, legal, accounting, actuarial, or tax advice.
+It is important to note that none of the advisory services described herein are intended as, or meant to be, a substitute for, legal, accounting, actuarial, or tax advice.
 Clients should coordinate and discuss the impact of the financial advice they receive from the IAR with their attorney, accountant, and other professionals.
 Neither IAIM nor its IARs (unless they have the appropriate independent qualifications) are qualified to provide legal or accounting advice, and do not claim to tender such advice.